Food Processors: Ratings of Sources

 by Contributors to Amazon.com

-Our AssessmentAmazon.com sells hundreds of food processors and mini choppers, some of which receive reviews from literally hundreds of users.
-They include traditional, full-sized food processors, mini processors, choppers and baby food makers.
+Our AssessmentAmazon.com sells hundreds of food processors and mini choppers, some of which receive reviews from hundreds of users.
+Choices include traditional, full-sized food processors, mini processors and choppers and baby food makers.
 Reviews can be sorted by date, helpfulness or overall star rating, and many comments here are highly detailed.
-Quite a few earn at least 4.5 stars out of 5 with 100 or more reviews posted.
-Top ratings go to Cuisinart and Hamilton Beach brand food processors.
+This is an excellent resource for determining the long-term durability of food processors, as many owners come back after months or years to provide updates.

 by Contributors to Walmart.com